CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: Introduction

 \section{Introduction}

 \textit{Data privacy} is gaining tremendous importance around the world.
-This leads a surge in demand for privacy-preserving computing solutions protecting data confidentiality while in transit, rest, and in-use.
-Therefore, data privacy has become a major barrier to cloud computing, where a client relies on a server in the cloud.
-Moving sensitive data, e.g., healthcare reports and financial records, to untrusted cloud servers is vulnerable to data breaches.
+This leads a surge in demand for privacy-preserving computing solutions protecting data confidentiality while in transit, rest, and in-use. \textit{Fully homomorphic encryption} (FHE)~\cite{Palisade:GPU2020} emerges as one of the most promising solutions to guaranteeing data privacy by allowing computations to directly happen on ciphertexts.
+FHE operations are extremely time-consuming, i.e., one FHE bootstrapping costs several seconds on a CPU.
+Prior work proposes GPU~\cite{Palisade:GPU2020}-, FPGA~\cite{Riazi:ASPLOS2020}-, and ASIC~\cite{Samardzic:ISCA2022,Kim:ISCA2022}-based accelerators to process FHE operations.
+Among all, the ASIC-based FHE accelerators, CraterLake~\cite{Samardzic:ISCA2022} and BTS~\cite{Kim:ISCA2022}, obtain the state-of-the-art performance.